InnokentiiHorikov/TestTask/README.md

 ## Generators
 One of the main problem we might face it's taking a horredous amount of RAM.
 To avoid this problem we have to use a python generator.
-To implement, we should write a generator, what returns a image But we can return a stacked images beacuse of higher performance of training
+For implementation we should write a generator, what returns a image But we can return a stacked images beacuse of higher performance of training

-Creating lists for image and their corresponding masks
+Creating the lists for image and their corresponding masks
 ```
     out_rgb = []
     out_mask = []